|Chase Community Solar

 Following a detailed appraisal a new Community Benefit Society – Chase Community Solar Ltd. – has been established to take this project forward, currently with the same Board as SSCE.
 CCS have agreed a roof lease with the Council, installers J.Tomlinson have been appointed and negotiations are underway with the grid operator regarding connecting the installations to the grid.

-CCS will be launching a share offer to fund the installation of the solar PV on the Council homes.
+CCS has now launched a share offer to fund the installation of the solar PV on the Council homes.
 The share offer document is downloadable from www.chasesolar.org.uk or www.ethex.org.uk.
 This is expected to yield an IRR of 7% in addition to which advanced assurance for the Enterprise Investment Scheme has been applied for.
 If this is granted taxpayers will be able to claim 30% relief on their investment, subject to meeting the rules, raising the potential return to c.10%.
-You can register to be informed of the launch event and/or to receive the share offer document by emailing firstname.lastname@example.org and you can keep up with news on this exciting project at www.chasesolar.org.uk

 At the Annual General Meeting of Southern Staffordshire Community Energy Ltd on Thursday 19th June the members agreed to change the name to Staffordshire Community Energy Ltd to reflect a broader vision of our potential activities.
 In addition changes to the rules were agreed to enable the Society to undertake further projects by enabling it to establish Special Project Funds of which the current St Giles Hospice and Whittington Village Hall PV projects are the first.
 We are currently awaiting approval of these changes by the Financial Conduct Authority.